mvenkatesh431/todo-cli-python/readme.md

-Simple CLI Todo list written in Python based on Rich and Typer libraries.
+Simple CLI Todo list is Todo List CLI App.
+It is written in Python based on Rich and Typer libraries.
 Rich library allows us to display the beautiful Tables with different colors on the Command line.

 The following CLI sub commands are implemented.